 Point Lobos State Natural Reserve

-The Village – a little strip of shops featuring local organic coffee and wines, located next to the Big Sur River Inn.
+A little strip of shops featuring local organic coffee and wines, located next to the Big Sur River Inn.
 It even had a Mercado Sagrado x Big Sur pop-up open when we stopped (if you’re into the LA wellness scene you may have heard of this highly-curated wellness festival- check it out here if not!)

-Nepenthe – gorgeous outdoor happy hour bar with suh-weet views of Big Sur.
+Gorgeous outdoor happy hour bar with suh-weet views of Big Sur.
 Freaking breathtaking.
 Highly recco.

 Ok not gonna lie, didn’t get to personally check these places out.
 However, the fam who got there a day early did and I totes trust their opinions.
 Blog post worthy spots for sure.